browserengineering/book/book/animations.md

 Inside this loop we need to do two things.
 First, call the animation's `animate` method and save the new value to the node's `style`.
-Second, since that changes rendering inputs, set a dirty bit requiring rendering later.^[We also need to schedule an animation frame for the next frame of the animation, but `set_needs_render` already does that for us.]
+Second, since that changes rendering inputs, set a dirty flag requiring rendering later.^[We also need to schedule an animation frame for the next frame of the animation, but `set_needs_render` already does that for us.]
 The whole rendering cycle between the browser and main threads is summarized in Figure 2.